ABOUT THE Heterotrophic Plate Count Test

 "You can go a long way with very simple tools"

-• Only microorganisms that are able to grow appear on the culture.
+- Only microorganisms that are able to grow appear on the culture.

-Other techniques such as PCR do not easily differentiate between living and dead microorganisms, which is less indicative of the future population and therefore of the risk.
+Other techniques such as PCR do not easily differentiate between living and dead microorganisms, which is less indicative of the future population and therefore of the risk. - Culture techniques have been widely used for over a century

-For this reason, the majority of current reference methods are culture methods, having been grandfathered into modern quality assurance systems because they are well understood, in spite of their occasional weaknesses.
+For this reason, the majority of current reference methods are culture methods, having been grandfathered into modern quality assurance systems because they are well understood, in spite of their occasional weaknesses. - They are sensitive

 Even the most advanced instrumental technique requires a minimum number of molecules for analysis, and individual bacteria do not contain much of any molecule, so it can be very hard to record them at low concentrations without amplification.
 Conversely, culture methods can create a colony from a single individual – some microorganisms can multiple to generate 1 million individuals from a single cell in just 24 hours – rendering them visible to the naked eye!
-How about that for inexpensive simple and powerful amplification!
+How about that for inexpensive simple and powerful amplification! - Testing requirements are minimal

 Nutrients, water and correct temperature for incubation are all readily available.